 Whinlatter Pass

-Opposite Noble Knott car park is a layby is Bassenthwait, Whinlatter Pass.
-Summer time is the best time to visit this viewpoint as there is always an ice cream van in the car park!
-You’ll be able to find the Novel Knott car park on the Whinlatter pass and it’s just outside Keswick to the Whinlatter Forest.
-It’s the only true mountain forest in England, which means that it’s camera out, everyone!
-The layby is an excellent place to pause for a photo, so make sure you come prepared!
+Opposite Noble Knott car park is a layby at Bassenthwaite along the Whinlatter Pass.
+Summertime is the best time to visit this viewpoint as there’s always an ice cream van in the car park!
+You’ll find the Noble Knott car park on Whinlatter Pass, just outside Keswick and near the Whinlatter Forest.
+It’s England’s only true mountain forest—so have your camera ready!
+The layby is an ideal place for a photo.

 Glencoyne